 Safety: “One big difference between knob and tube and today’s wiring is that this system lacks a ground wire—that extra wire that runs deep into the earth.
 This is an important safety feature, since if something goes haywire in a home, the ground wire offers a path to offload the excess electricity.
 And that’s a very good thing,” the NAR says.
 In other words, “The lack of a ground wire in knob and tube wiring increases the chances that you’ll start a fire if you overload those circuits.”

 Insurance: Most insurance companies are going to be as unhappy about the presence of knob and tube wiring as the stars of HGTV’s shows.
 Many companies won’t even insure a home with K&T wiring.
 And, if you find one that does, it is definitely going to cost you.

 If you have discovered knob and tube wiring in your home – or in a home you were thinking of buying – you should definitely consult with a professional electrician.
 If the home is in Boca Raton, Highland Beach, Delray Beach, we would love to help you.
-Give us a call at (561) 303-5475 for a free estimate on rewiring and an electrical panel change.
+Give us a call at (561) 303-5475 for an estimate on rewiring and an electrical panel change.